Transient hydrodynamic phonon transport in two-dimensional disk geometry: Results and Discussions

-To make our conclusion more convincing, the heat conduction in a single-layer suspended graphene disk is studied due to its representativeness in two-dimensional materials~\cite{cepellotti_phonon_2015,lee_hydrodynamic_2015,RevModPhys.90.041002}, and the possibility of future experimental observations is discussed.
+To make our conclusion more convincing, the heat conduction in a single-layer suspended graphene disk is studied due to its representativeness in two-dimensional materials~\cite{cepellotti_phonon_2015,lee_hydrodynamic_2015,RevModPhys.90.041002}, and the possibility of future experimental measurements is discussed.
 The experimental parameters of dual-wavelength flash Raman mapping method~\cite{fan_dual-wavelength_2019,xu_raman-based_2020} provided by Dr. Aoran Fan are used: $L=7~\mu$m, $r_{pump}$=259 nm, $r_{probe}=282$ nm and $t_h=20$ ns.
 Note that $t_h=20$ ns is long enough for sufficient phonon scattering and reaching steady-state.
 The phonon dispersion and polarization of graphene are calculated by the Vienna \textit{Ab initio} Simulation Package (VASP) combined with phonopy.
 Details can be found in our previous paper~\cite{chuang2021graded}.
-The physical nature of the photothermal conversion including photon-electron-phonon coupling is quite complicated~\cite{PhysRevB.93.125432,MTP_review_nuo_2021,ChenG05Oxford}, so that here we assume that all phonons reach thermal equilibrium after absorbing the energy coming from heating laser beam~\cite{APLnonthermal2020} and the spectral weight is
+The physical nature of the photothermal conversion including photon-electron-phonon coupling is quite complicated~\cite{PhysRevB.93.125432,MTP_review_nuo_2021,ChenG05Oxford}, so that here we assume that all phonons reach thermal equilibrium after absorbing the energy coming from heating laser beam~\cite{APLnonthermal2020}.
+The weight depends on the specific heat,

-After the heat source is removed, the evolution of the probe temperature under different environment temperature are shown in~\cref{transient2D}.
+After the heat source is removed, the evolution of the probe temperature~\eqref{eq:Tprobe} under different environment temperature is shown in~\cref{transient2D}.
 In room temperature, the heat dissipates gradually with time until reaching environment temperature.
 When the environment temperature decreases, the negative normalized temperature $(T_{probe}-T_0)/(T_h -T_0 ) $ is probed.
 Namely, the transient temperature could be smaller than the environment temperature.
 This phenomenon is quite obvious in the temperature range of $50-150$ K. When the environment temperature further decreases, it can be observed that this phenomenon becomes weaker and weaker, and finally fades away at $T_0 =10$ K.